Skip to main content

 Revoking this consent can be difficult, and it may require you to delete your account and cease using the service entirely.
 The privacy policy, often a dense legal document, becomes the ruling authority.
 The onus is on you, the consumer, to read and understand the full implications of the agreement you are making.
 This model prioritizes business agility and data monetization, a stark contrast to the patient-centric model of HIPAA that prioritizes your privacy and control.

 As you embark on your health journey, it is vital to recognize that you are interacting with these two distinct ecosystems.
-The data in is part of your medical identity, protected by a framework of clinical guardianship.
+The data in your patient portal is part of your medical identity, protected by a framework of clinical guardianship.
 The data in your wellness app is part of your consumer identity, governed by a framework of commercial regulation.

 Both can be valuable tools, but they operate under different rules, with different motivations, and with profoundly different implications for the stewardship of your most personal information.